PolinaZasheva/Whats-For-Breakfast/README.md

  * Download and extract Food 101 dataset
  * Understand dataset structure and files
  * Visualize random image from three of the classes
- * Create a subset of data with few classes(3) – french toast, omelet, waffle
+ * Create a subset of data with few classes(9) – waffles, omelet, French toast, breakfast burrito, donuts, pancakes, deviled eggs, huevos rancheros, “not breakfast food”
  * Train the Model
  * Fine tune Inception Pretrained model
  * Predicting classes for new images from internet